 EMT of the Year

 The Department of Florida will give a EMT/Paramedic of the Year Award to an EMT/Paramedic who has exceeded the requirements expected of his or her position and has shown a distinct pattern of community service and professional achievement.
-The award, which takes into account heroic acts, will be given annually at the Department Convention, recognition is also sent to National.
+The award, which takes into account heroic acts, will be given annually at the Department Convention.

 - Be a citizen of the United States.